Breaking News

 “We are deeply disturbed by @POTUS sharing this hateful, racist screed targeting Indian and Chinese Americans,” the right-leaning Hindu American Foundation posted on X. “Endorsing such rants as the president of the United States will further stoke hatred and endanger our communities, at a time when xenophobia and racism are already at an all time high.”

-Trump’s post came despite many Indian Americans among his supporters, such as Ohio gubernatorial candidate Vivek Ramaswamy and FBI Director Kash Patel.
-But he has long railed against immigrants from what he has called “shithole countries,” making the remark in 2018 and repeating it in 2025.
+Trump’s post came despite many Indian Americans being among his supporters, such as Ohio gubernatorial candidate Vivek Ramaswamy and FBI Director Kash Patel.
+But Trump has long railed against immigrants from what he has called “shithole countries,” making the remark in 2018 and repeating it in 2025.
 Those racist views are probably why he’s trying to overturn birthright citizenship and demolish pathways to legal immigration.

 Kash Patel Scandal Gets Worse With Confession of Drunken Arrests